WorkTime – employee monitoring software

 An employer in Victoria can legally monitor employees for work-related reasons.
 That said, certain actions should be taken to ensure that employees are informed, and privacy is respected.
 The legislation governing workplace monitoring in Victoria is the Surveillance Devices Act 1999 (Act).

-Workstations/ company devices: In Victoria, employers must provide employees with adequate information on the type and duration of monitoring.
+Workstations/ company devices: In Victoria, employers must provide employees with information on monitoring type and duration.
 By creating detailed workplace policies, employees can understand what the monitoring entails.

 Video monitoring system: An employer must obtain consent from their employees.
-Such permission can be obtained through a clear policy in the contract of employment, authorizing the monitoring, or possibly the placement of signs alerting people to cameras’ existence.
+Such permission can be obtained through a clear policy in the contract of employment, authorizing the monitoring, or possibly placing signs alerting people to cameras’ existence.
 The Surveillance Devices Act 1999 (Vic) also prohibits using video monitoring systems in toilets, washrooms, change rooms, and lactation rooms.

 Phone monitoring or recording: Phone interception in Victoria is also covered by the Federal Telecommunications (Interception) Act 1979.
 The law prohibits the listening or recording of private phone conversations without the parties’ consent, although exceptions may apply within certain industries.
 All employers considering this type of monitoring should seek legal advice before doing so.